Alabama vs. Ole Miss NCAA Football Odds, Plays and Insights | October 2, 2021

 - Alabama is 2-2 against the spread and 4-0 overall in games when it records more than 20.7 points.

-- In games that Alabama totals more than 344.7 yards, the team is 2-1 against the spread and 3-0 overall.
+- When Alabama churns out over 344.7 yards, the team is 2-1 against the spread and 3-0 overall.

-- The Crimson Tide have turned the ball over two times this season, three fewer than the Rebels have forced (5).
+- The Crimson Tide have two giveaways this season, while the Rebels have five takeaways .

 - Find the latest spread and moneyline odds for Alabama at SISportsbook.